 Gladys Brown Dutrieuille

 Gladys Brown Dutrieuille is now serving her second term as a Commissioner for the Public Utility Commission, after being nominated by Gov. Tom Wolf on Feb.
 13, 2018, and unanimously confirmed by the Pennsylvania Senate on April 17, 2018.
 Her term expires April 1, 2023.
 She began her service at the PUC in 2013, and was first appointed as Chairman of the Commission in 2015.
 She was reappointed as Chairman on April 15, 2019, Gov. Tom Wolf, and on April 14, 2023, by Gov. Josh Shapiro.

 Chairman Dutrieuille has pledged to use the same fair and balanced approach in dealing with PUC issues that she used in her more than 22 years as an aide in the Pennsylvania Senate.
 She highlights the importance of the Commission’s work to educate consumers, enhance the safety and reliability of utility services and explore innovations for the future.

 In August 2021, Chairman Dutrieuille was appointed to the Board of Directors for the National Association of Regulatory Utility Commissioners (NARUC), which oversees the association's general and financial functions and approves resolutions that serve as the association's policy.
 Additionally, she continues to serve on NARUC’s Critical Infrastructure Committee.
 In June 2020, Chairman Dutrieuille was appointed to the newly created Emergency Preparedness, Recovery and Resiliency Task Force, which was created last year to explore utility issues related to weather emergencies and evaluate the national utility response to COVID-19.
 And, in July 2021 she was nominated by NARUC to serve on a new joint Federal-State Task Force on Electric Transmission.

-Regionally, Dutrieuille was elected in July 2021 as First Vice President for the Mid-Atlantic Conference of Regulatory Utilities Commissioners (MACRUC), following a term as the organizations Second Vice President.
+In June 2022, Dutrieuille was elected President of the Mid-Atlantic Conference of Regulatory Utilities Commissioners (MACRUC), following separate terms as the organization's First and Second Vice President.
 MACRUC includes utility regulators from states across the Mid-Atlantic region – including Delaware, the District of Columbia, Kentucky, Maryland, New Jersey, New York, Ohio, Pennsylvania, the U.S. Virgin Islands, Virginia and West Virginia.